Peugeot lifts cash target as cutbacks kick in

 Before restructuring, cashflow came to a positive 203 million euros, helped by dividend payments and other gains that will not be repeated in the second half.
 Peugeot also cut its net loss by almost half to 426 million euros.

-Peugeot shares were up 7.3 percent at 9.66 by 0755 GMT, driven partly by hedge funds scrambling to unwind negative bets on Peugeot by buying up stock to cover their short positions.
+Peugeot shares were up 7.3 percent at 9.66 by 0755 GMT (3.55 a.m.
+ET), driven partly by hedge funds scrambling to unwind negative bets on Peugeot by buying up stock to cover their short positions.

 Rival Volkswagen AG (VOWG_p.DE) also saw its shares rise after the company posted a surprise increase in second-quarter earnings, reaping the benefits of new cost-cutting technology and growing sales of luxury cars.